-Creating a Smart Retirement Budget
+How to Build a Retirement Budget

-The first step to figuring out what your retirement budget looks like is to take inventory of your income and expenses.
+The first step to figuring out what your retirement budget looks like is to take inventory of your income and retirement expenses.
 This will allow you to make better financial decisions.

 Now, it's time to make some adjustments.
 You can start decreasing your variable expenses by cutting back on eating at restaurants and not buying as many new clothes.
 When it comes to groceries, keep track of what's going to waste every month.
 As for utilities, try turning your heat down and wearing warmer clothes in the winter, and vice versa in the summer.
 Fixed expenses can be decreased as well.
 For example, do you need every channel in your cable TV package?
 Are you using all of your cell phone data?
-These are just a few suggestions, but try to figure out what you aren't using then see how you can cut it out of your spending.
+These are just a few suggestions, but try to figure out what you aren't using, then see how you can cut it out of your spending.

 Many seniors are finding that they enjoy part-time work.
 This is a great way to stay active, be around people, and increase your income.
 Plus, if you find the right job, it can be a lot of fun!
-Just be sure to keep in mind that if you're employed after receiving social security benefits, eligibility for full payment becomes a little complicated.
+Just be sure to keep in mind that if you're employed after receiving Social Security benefits, eligibility for full payment becomes a little complicated.
 Alternatively, you might want to consider making one of your dreams a reality and start a small business.
 You have a lifetime of knowledge and experience in at least one area.
 Check your local community for business resources such as SCORE to help start your business.

 You can also reach out to and consider speaking with a financial advisor to see if there is a way to maximize income from your retirement investments.
-You may not be taking full advantage of income investments such as dividend-paying funds.*
+You may not be taking full advantage of income investments such as dividend-paying funds.1

 While not for everyone, another option that falls under both income and expense adjustments is relocation.
 Moving to a more affordable area comes with its fair share of advantages.

 First, if you're selling a home and have equity, you can pocket that cash for your move.
 This could create a fairly significant cash buffer.
 Plus, if done properly, your move should decrease your overall living expenses while your income remains the same.
 Moving into a more affordable home doesn't have to mean going far away either.
-If living expenses in your current area are already within your budget, you can downsize to a smaller home without having to change towns or states.
+If living expenses in your current area are already within your retirement budget, you can downsize to a smaller home without having to change towns or states.